-As on date of this Draft Prospectus, except Subramaniam Swaminathan Iyer, Jayasudha Iyer and Venkataraman Ganesan together holds 1,30,95,237 Equity Shares in our Company i.e., 68.00 % of the pre - issue paid up equity share capital of our Company, none of the other Directors holds any equity shares in our Company.
+As on date of this Prospectus, except Subramaniam Swaminathan Iyer, Jayasudha Iyer and Venkataraman Ganesan, Directors of the Company who together holds 1,30,95,237 Equity Shares in our Company i.e., 68.00 % of the preissue paid up equity share capital of our Company, none of the other Directors holds any equity shares in our Company.
 Therefore, our Directors are interested to the extent of their respective shareholding and the dividend declared and other distributions, if any, by our Company.